GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

  PATCH  /articles/:id(.:format)      articles#update
  PUT    /articles/:id(.:format)      articles#update
  DELETE /articles/:id(.:format)      articles#destroy
+{% endhighlight %}

+Before run application, we need to create the table to store Articles.

+{% highlight shell %}
+ ~/projects/ruby/blog  rake routes
  ~/projects/ruby/blog  rake db:migrate
   == 20161115123949 CreateArticles: migrating ===================================
 -- create_table(:articles)
   -> 0.0015s
   == 20161115123949 CreateArticles: migrated (0.0016s) ==========================
 {% endhighlight %}

 We will change only the article#create route, but be free to modify everything you want.
-Please create an article to test if everything is ok.
+You can create an article to test if everything work as expected, to do this, open your browser and access http://localhost:3000/articles.

 After tests, we can change the code.
 Take a look at articles_controller.rb.